amazon-ion/ion-test-driver/README.md

 **3.1.** If they agree with each other, their disagree lists should be the same.
 Raise a `cli compare diff` error if they are not the same.
-**3.2.** If they disagree with each other, write down what implementations that the master commit no longer agrees with and what implementations the new master starts to agree with.
+**3.2.** If they disagree with each other, write down what implementations that the master commit no longer agrees with and what implementations the master commit starts to agree with.
 4. Check `write_error` - refer to step 2.
 5. Check `write_compare` - refer to step 3.